-PG
+Selection rank PG

-Online
+Delivery mode Online

-UC - Canberra, Online
+Location UC - Canberra, Online

-0.7 years
+Duration 0.7 years

-Faculty of Health
+Faculty Faculty of Health

-Discipline of Counselling
+Discipline Discipline of Counselling

+UAC code

-There are non-standard English language requirements for this course.
+English language requirements There are non-standard English language requirements for this course.
 To be eligible you must have an overall IELTS Academic score (or equivalent) of 7.0, with no band score below 7.0.
 For alternate/equivalent ways of meeting the English requirements for this course please view the English Proficiency Requirements document on the university website.
-View IELTS equivalences